 In recognition of her achievements, Fortune Magazine named Mina as one of the 50 greatest leaders in the world.
-Mina is a frequent media commentator and public speaker, and splits her time between Beijing and Hong Kong.
+Mina is a frequent media commentator and public speaker, and splits her time between Australia, Beijing and Hong Kong.

 We focus on products and services that contribute to a healthier, happier planet.